Financial Affidavit

 What Is a Financial Affidavit?

-A financial affidavit is a sworn legal document that provides a comprehensive disclosure of a person's income, expenses, assets, and liabilities under penalty of perjury.
+A financial affidavit is a sworn legal document that provides a full disclosure of a person's income, expenses, assets, and liabilities under penalty of perjury.
 Courts require financial affidavits in family law cases including divorce, child support, alimony, and equitable distribution proceedings to ensure that judges have accurate financial information when making decisions about support obligations and property division.
 The financial affidavit is a mandatory disclosure in most states, meaning both parties must file one regardless of whether the other party requests it.

 Different states have different forms and requirements for financial affidavits.
 Florida provides two versions: Florida Form 12.902(b) (short form) for individuals with gross annual income under $50,000, and Florida Form 12.902(c) (long form) for those earning $50,000 or more.
 California uses California Form FL-150 (Income and Expense Declaration) for all family law cases involving financial issues.
 These forms require detailed breakdowns of monthly income from all sources, monthly expenses, all assets and their values, and all debts and obligations.